amplication/docs/docs/community/handling-a-new-issue.md

 slug: /community/handling-a-new-issue
 ---

-# Handling a New Issue
+# Managing Projects on GitHub

 **This article describes how the Amplication team responds to a new issue in GitHub.**